FernandoJoachin/70-preguntas-JS/README.md

 52. What is async/await and How does it work?
 [Answer](https://youtu.be/naE8oVNygYY)
 53. what are default parameters?
 [Answer](https://youtu.be/9LuIGNiw8aw)
 54. What are wrapper objects?
 [Answer](https://youtu.be/6MJ3C1xWenw)
+55. What is the difference betweem Implicit and Explicit Coercion?
+[Answer](https://youtu.be/N_HZvZuENWg)
+56. What is NaN? and How to check if a value is NaN?
+[Answer]()